chiamyunqing/winter-2021/node_express_proj/chiamtravel/README.md

 # ChiamTravel

+*We travel not to escape life but for life not to escape us*

-This project was done with the help of "Web Development with Node and Express by Ethan Brown(O'Reilly)" BOOK (yes, book). (published in 2014 so I still kept to CommonJS modules instead)
+This project was done with the help of "Web Development with Node and Express by Ethan Brown(O'Reilly)" book.
+Site is not complete because I'm just brushing up on Node and Express.

-Quenched my thirst for travelling partially using Express, Handlebars(for views).

-lib folder for modules, public folder for stuff served to client, public/vendor for hands-off code

-Append /?test=1 to run test